-- In 2013, the average scale score of students in South Dakota attending public schools in city locations was lower than the score of students in town schools, but was not significantly different from the score of students in rural schools. - In 2013, students attending public schools in city and town locations in South Dakota had average scale scores that were higher than the average scale scores of students in city and town locations in the nation. - In 2013, students attending public schools in rural locations in South Dakota had an average scale score that was not significantly different from the average scale score of students in rural locations in the nation. - In 2013, students attending public schools in city and town locations in South Dakota had average scale scores that were lower than the average scale scores of students in city and town locations in 2009 and 2011 in South Dakota, but not significantly different from the average scale scores of students in city and town locations in 2007 in South Dakota. - In 2013, students attending public schools in rural locations in South Dakota had an average scale score that was not significantly different from the average scale score of students in rural locations in 2007, 2009, and 2011 in South Dakota.
+- In 2015, the average scale score of students in South Dakota attending public schools in city locations was higher than the score of students in rural schools, but was not significantly different from the score of students in town schools. - In 2015, students attending public schools in city and town locations in South Dakota had average scale scores that were higher than the average scale scores of students in city and town locations in the nation. - In 2015, students attending public schools in rural locations in South Dakota had an average scale score that was not significantly different from the average scale score of students in rural locations in the nation. - In 2015, students attending public schools in city locations in South Dakota had an average scale score that was not significantly different from the average scale score of students in city locations in 2007, 2009, 2011, and 2013 in South Dakota. - In 2015, students attending public schools in town locations in South Dakota had an average scale score that was lower than the average scale score of students in town locations in 2009 and 2011 in South Dakota, but not significantly different from the average scale score of students in town locations in 2007 and 2013 in South Dakota. - In 2015, students attending public schools in rural locations in South Dakota had an average scale score that was lower than the average scale score of students in rural locations in 2007, 2009, 2011, and 2013 in South Dakota.